Is the local Lorentz invariance of general relativity implemented by gauge bosons that have their own Yang-Mills-like action?: Abstract

 \section{Abstract}

 General relativity with fermions has two independent symmetries: general coordinate invariance and local Lorentz invariance.
 General coordinate invariance is implemented by the Levi-Civita connection and by Cartan's tetrads both of which have as their action the Einstein-Hilbert action.
-It is suggested here that local Lorentz invariance is implemented not by a combination of the Levi-Civita connection and Cartan's tetrads known as the spin connection, but by independent Lorentz bosons $L^{ab}_{\ph{ab} i}$ that gauge the Lorentz group, that couple to fermions like Yang-Mills fields, and that have their own Yang-Mills-like action.
-Because the Lorentz bosons couple to fermion number and not to mass, they generate a static potential that violates the weak equivalence principle.
+It is suggested here that local Lorentz invariance is implemented not by a combination of the Levi-Civita connection and Cartan's tetrads known as the spin connection, but by independent Lorentz bosons $L^{ab}_{\phantom{ab} i}$ that gauge the Lorentz group, that couple to fermions like Yang-Mills fields, and that have their own Yang-Mills-like action.
+A nonsingular $4 \by 4$ hermitian scalar field $h$ is needed to make the action of the Lorentz bosons invariant under local Lorentz transformations.
+Lorentz bosons couple to fermion number and generate a spin-dependent static potential that violates the weak equivalence principle.
 If a Higgs mechanism makes them massive, then the static potential also violates the inverse-square law.
 Experiments put upper bounds on the strength of such a potential for masses $m_L < 20$ eV.
 These upper limits imply that Lorentz bosons, if they exist, are nearly stable and contribute to dark matter.